 This test assesses whether a pair of DUTs with geo-location-based policy loads will avoid transmissions on frequencies assigned to operational trunked and conventional mode LMR base stations within the base stations' exclusion zones.
-An exclusion zone is a geographic area surrounding a LMR base station within which a DUT may not use an associated set of paired uplink and downlink frequencies.
+An exclusion zone is a geographic area surrounding an LMR base station within which a DUT may not use an associated set of paired uplink and downlink frequencies.
+The exclusion zone is defined as the sum of the range of operation of the LMR subscriber and the interference range of the DUT.